 - Press down on the inhaler quickly to release the medicine as you start to breathe in slowly.

 - Breathe in slowly for 3 to 5 seconds.

 - Hold your breath for 10 seconds to allow medicine to go deeply into your lungs.

-It’s important to keep track of how much medicine you’ve used so you can plan ahead and replace your inhaler before you run out of medicine.
-One way to do this is to write a refill date on the canister itself.
-Use the following method to figure out when you’ll need to get a refill:
+It’s important to keep track of how much medicine you’ve used so you can replace your inhaler before you run out of medicine.
+Many inhalers include a “counter” on the back that keeps track of how much medicine is left in the device.
+If your inhaler does not, you can use the following method to figure out when you’ll need to get a refill:

-- Start with a brand new inhaler.
-Divide the number of puffs in the canister–the canister will usually have this number printed on it–by the number of puffs you take each day.
+- With a new inhaler, the canister will usually have the number of puffs available printed on the label.
+Divide the number of puffs in the canister by the number of puffs you take each day.
 The number you get will be the number of days the canister should last.
-(For example, if you take 4 puffs each day from a 200-puff canister, you will need to have a new canister every 50 days.)
+For example, if you take 4 puffs each day from a 200-puff canister, you will need to have a new canister every 50 days.

-- Using a permanent marker, write the refill date on the canister, and on your calendar.
+- With a permanent marker, write the refill date on the canister and on your calendar.